openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

   - `INITRAMFS_MAXSIZE = "315400"`
   - `IMAGE_FSTYPES_pn-${INITRAMFS_IMAGE} = "${INITRAMFS_FSTYPES}"`

+## Including additional files in the SD card image boot partition

+The SD card image class supports adding extra files into the boot partition, where the files are copied from either the image root partition or from the build image deploy directory.

+To copy files that are present in the root partition into boot, FATPAYLOAD is a simple space-separated list of files to be copied:

+    FATPAYLOAD = "/boot/example1 /boot/example2"

+To copy files from the image deploy directory, the files should be listed in the DEPLOYPAYLOAD as a space-separated list of entries.
+Each entry lists a file to be copied, and an optional destination filename can be specified by supplying it after a colon separator.

+    DEPLOYPAYLOAD = "example1-${MACHINE}:example1 example2"

+Files that are to be included from the deploy directory will be produced by tasks that image building task must depend upon, to ensure that the files are available when they are needed, so these component deploy tasks must be added to: RPI_SDIMG_EXTRA_DEPENDS.

+    RPI_SDIMG_EXTRA_DEPENDS_append = " example:do_deploy"

 ## Enable SPI bus

 When using device tree kernels, set this variable to enable the SPI bus: